utdemir/gcal-i-am-busy/README.md

 I am using this to mark the events on my personal calendar as "busy" on my work calendar.

+## How it works

+It fetches events from `SOURCE_CALENDAR` between 2 weeks ago and 2 months from now.
+Then fetches only the events with a specific tag from `TARGET_CALENDAR`, for the same interval.
+Then it figures out which events to insert to and delete from `TARGET_CALENDAR`, and applies them with the correct tag.

+I tried to make it hard for the code to mess with the existing events.
+So:

+* It only ever modifies `TARGET_CALENDAR`.
+* It can only modify/create events with a certain tag (`GCAL_I_AM_BUSY`).

+However, there are no tests or real world use (yet).
+So, use at your own risk.
+But do create an issue or send a PR if it does something wrong.

 ## Usage

 1. Edit `src/Code.ts` to update `SOURCE_CALENDAR_ID` and `TARGET_CALENDAR_ID`.